in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-placement-groups.md

 - Spread (avoid simultaneous failures)
 - Partition (multiple partitions with low network latency)

-## EC2 Cluster Placement Group
+### EC2 Cluster Placement Group

 ![](/images/aws/ec2/ec2-placement-groups-cluster.png)

-- When low latency network communication between EC2 instances is critical
-- Example: Big Data or High Performance Computing needing extreme low latency
-- EC2 instances placed near to each other in single AZ
-- **High Network Throughput**: EC2 instances can use 10 Gbps or 25Gbps network
+Instances in EC2 Cluster Placement Group are optimized for low latency network communication between EC2 instances.
+EC2 instances are placed near to each other in single AZ.
+This provides **High Network Throughput**: EC2 instances can use 10 Gbps or 25Gbps network.

+Use Case Example: Big Data or High Performance Computing needing extreme low latency

-- (Disadvantage) Low Availability (Rack crashes => All EC2 instances fail)
+However, the disadvantage is Low Availability (Rack crashes => All EC2 instances fail)

-## EC2 Spread Placement Group
+### EC2 Spread Placement Group

 ![](/images/aws/ec2/ec2-placement-groups-spread.png)

-- Spread EC2 instances across distinct racks
-- Each rack has its own network and power source
+In EC2 Spread Placement Group, we spread EC2 instances across distinct racks having its  own network and power source.

-- **Avoid simultaneous failures**  of EC2 instances
+This **Avoid simultaneous failures**  of EC2 instances.

+Features:
 - Can be spread across different AZs in same region
 - Maximum of seven running instances per AZ in a spread placement group

-## EC2 Partition Placement Group - Use Case
+#### EC2 Partition Placement Group - Use Case

 ![](/images/aws/ec2/ec2-placement-groups-partition.png)

-In large distributed and replicated workloads (HDFS, HBase, and Cassandra), EC2 instances need to be **divided into multiple groups**:
+In large distributed and replicated workloads (HDFS, HBase, and Cassandra), EC2 instances need to be **divided into multiple groups** with:
 - Low latency communication between instances in a group
 - Each group is placed on a different rack

-## EC2 Partition Placement Group
+### EC2 Partition Placement Group

 ![](/images/aws/ec2/ec2-placement-groups-partition.png)

-- A partition is a group of EC2 instances
-- Each partition will be **placed on a different rack**
+A partition is a group of EC2 instances.
+In a EC2 Partition Placement Group, each partition will be **placed on a different rack**.

+Features:
 - You can choose the partition where EC2 instance is launched into
 - Can be spread across **different AZs** in same region
 - Maximum of seven partitions per Availability Zone per group

-## EC2 Placement Groups - Best Practices
+## EC2 Placement Groups - Certification Tips
 - **Insufficient capacity error** can happen when:
 	- New instances are added in (OR)
 	- More than one instance type is used (OR)